Space9999/Machine-Learning-Projects/README.md

   3. Image Captioning -> Captions images using a CNN-LSTM model\
       Dataset: https://www.kaggle.com/datasets/adityajn105/flickr30k

-Note: If you are trying to use the notebooks, please download the datasets from kaggle and change filepaths appropriately
+Note: If you are trying to use the notebooks, please download the datasets from kaggle and change filepaths appropriately.